Rob Kardashian Celebrates Dream’s First Birthday With Family, Blac Chyna Nowhere In Sight

 And it looks like the former lovers are ready to set aside their differences at least for Dream’s birthday.
 According to Radar Online, Rob and his momager Kris decided to attend Blac Chyna’s birthday party for the little tot.

-This is despite earlier reports that the Rob and his family are skeptical about Blac Chyna’s true intentions.
+This is despite earlier reports that Rob and his family are skeptical about Blac Chyna’s true intentions.

 So far, Blac Chyna has yet to confirm the rumors that she’s inviting Rob and the Kardashian-Jenner family to Dream’s party.